-In the race to challenge the president in 2020, Joe Biden and Bernie Sanders currently lead all other Democrats.
+In the race to challenge the president in 2020, Joe Biden, Elizabeth Warren, and Bernie Sanders currently lead all other Democrats.
 Polling has shown Biden to be the strongest candidate against the president in general election match-ups.

 We provide daily updates on the Democratic Primaries, the president’s job approval and the generic congressional ballot.
 We also provide regular updates on the economy, health care, immigration, Congress, ratings of Congressional leaders, Election 2020, Trust in Government, and which party voters trust on key issues.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).